Complexity of Quantum Harmonic Oscillator in External Magnetic Field: Complexity

 \textbf{Strong magnetic field}: In this case $\omega_c \gg \omega_0$, which results in $\omega_1 \gg \omega_2$ (see Eq. \eqref{frequencies}).
 This scenario is illustrated in Figs.\,\ref{w1>>w2} and \ref{w1>>w2c} for different values of the temperature $\beta$.
 The plots in Fig.\,\ref{w1>>w2} show complexity for $\omega_{1,2} < 1$, while Fig.\,\ref{w1>>w2c} corresponds to $\omega_{1,2} > 1$.
 Complexity is a periodic function with period dominated by the lower frequency $\omega_2$:

-Furthermore, as the temperature increases, the oscillations in complexity with respect to $\omega_{1,2}$ become more pronounced, as demonstrated by the orange and blue curves.
-Conversely, when the temperature decreases, these oscillations become more subdued, as shown by the green and red curves.
-The red curve, in particular, indicates an almost constant complexity value, which is very close to the bound from Eq. \eqref{red}.
+Furthermore, as the temperature increases, the oscillations in complexity with respect to $\omega_{1,2}$ become more pronounced, as demonstrated by the blue and green curves.
+Conversely, when the temperature decreases, these oscillations become more subdued, as shown by the orange and red curves.
+The red line, in particular, indicates the lower bound from Eq. \eqref{red}.

 \textbf{Weak magnetic field}: In this case $\omega_c \ll \omega_0$, resulting in $\omega_1 \approx \omega_2$.
 This situation is illustrated in Fig.\,\ref{w1appw2} for $\omega_{1,2}<1$, where we observe a beating effect with a period